 Current KSB Inpatients with COVID Symptoms:

 Covid-19 vaccination is now available to anyone age 18 or older.
-Individuals aged 16 and 17 may also be vaccinated using the Pfizer product when available.

 For the latest information on scheduled vaccination clinics, please visit your county health department website by choosing one of the options below:

 To schedule a vaccine appointment please visit your county’s website: